Stillpoint-Software/hyperbee.templating/README.md

 dotnet add package Hyperbee.Templating
 ```

-## Usage
+## Basic Usage

 ### Variable Substitution

-You can use the `TemplateParser` to perform basic variable substitutions.
+You can use the `TemplateParser` to perform variable substitutions.

 ```csharp
 var parser = new TemplateParser